-Dr. Jim Taylor offers a variety of keynote addresses, lectures, and workshops for businesspeople, parents, educators, students, athletes, and coaches.
+Dr. Jim Taylor offers a variety of keynote addresses, lectures, and workshops for athletes, parents, coaches, and educators.
 His presentations are engaging, informative, practical, and interactive.
 Dr. Taylor customizes his presentations to the unique needs of each audience.
 He can create a presentation from any topic of interest to an organization.
 Some popular speaking topics are described below.

 Based on Dr. Taylor’s latest parenting book of the same title, this eye-opening workshop explores the powerful role that popular culture and technology plays in the development of children in the 21st century.
 Dr. Taylor first examines the popular culture to which children are exposed and the technology that they are now using that are shaping their lives, including movies, television, video games, the Internet, mobile phones, and texting.
 He then considers the specific ways, both healthy and unhealthy, that popular culture and technology influence children.
 Finally, Dr. Taylor explores seven areas that are impacted by popular culture and technology and offers practical insights and strategies for ensuring that this media-fueled world is used as a tool to foster positive development rather than as a weapon that hurts children’s development.